Artwork Guidelines

 Scanned Images

-Scanned images should be scanned at ACTUAL print size and at least 300 DPI resolution.
+Scanned images (Not recommended) should be scanned at ACTUAL print size and at least 300 DPI resolution.

 Guidelines For Creating a PDF File